wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Find out how to get an alert when a check changes its result value.
-Learn more in this section of the Wazuh documentation.
+  :description: Follow a use case to see how Wazuh runs SCA checks and triggers alerts in this section of the documentation.

 Use case: Getting an alert when a check changes its result value
 ================================================================